Marine & Natural History Photography BA(Hons)

 Course details

 You'll practice photographic skills alongside research and critical thinking.
-During this year, you'll explore biodiversity and habitat, as well as the marine environment, and will participate in a number of local field trips to land and marine environments.
+During this year, you'll explore biodiversity and habitat, as well as the marine environment, and will participate in a number of local field trips to land and marine locations.

 Modules